ucsb-cs156/w22/_lectures/lect02.md

   The lowest three participation grades will be dropped; accordingly, if you need to miss a lecture every now and then because of illness, internet problems, etc., it shouldn't affect your grade unless it becomes a persistent problem (in which case you should speak to the instructor as soon as possible about your situation.)

-* Homeworks / Quizzes (20 %) - These will be administered through Gradescope.
+* Homeworks / Quizzes (20 %) - These will sometimes be administered through Gradescope, and sometimes involve making contributions to
+  GitHub repos (as in today's Homework assignment, H00)

   Some questions will be graded by hand (e.g. short answer/essay type questions), while others might be autograded (e.g. multiple choice, fill in the blank, true/false questions.)
 These will typically be based on assigned readings.
   We will drop only the lowest two grades from this category.